 Through her studies and day to day training practice, Claire discovered that there is no ‘one-size fits all’ approach to creativity.
 We all have personal and cognitive preferences, life experiences, differing educations and upbringings, cultural contexts and working environments that all have a bearing on our approach.
 Claire’s book In Your Creative Element aims to share what academics and professional practioners have to say on the subjects and her own good, bad and ugly personal experiences.

 Since 2011 we have grown and developed the team to include planners, a mindset coach, writers, performers and coaches and are proud to work with some amazing companies and brands to help them to develop the creative skills of their people, and develop creative leadership teams.
 Our philosophy is that everyone can be creative and that confidence and collaboration are key to personal and team high performance.

 We do it because we love seeing people go from ‘I’m not very creative’ mindset to ‘I can do it, and I’m great at it’.
 We firmly believe that creativity is not just the purview of anyone with ‘creative’ in their job title (although we’ve been in those not always very comfy shoes too).
 The world needs more people who can challenge the status quo and ask great questions and there are processes and models that can support ANYONE to do this effectively.

 We love to support and nurture up and coming talent.
-In 2018 Claire is working as a mentor to support the next generation of creative practitioners at the Cannes Lions Festival of Creativity on the Young Lions cross-discipline competition.
-We are also running a How To Become A Creative Ninja Breakfast for Inspire, for the Marketing Academy in May with 100% of ticket sales going towards the Marketing Academy Foundation.
-Book your place here.
+In 2018 Claire worked as a mentor to support the next generation of creative practitioners at the Cannes Lions Festival of Creativity on the Young Lions cross-discipline competition.
+Claire and Max have also worked pro-bono for Inspire and Marketing Academy Foundation.